-I think this is for me
+I think a rhinoplasty is for me

 Nose surgery is very personal.
 You should take your time considering if the procedure is the right way for you to achieve your body goals.
 But, you don’t have to do it alone.
-Dr. Ridha is a double board-certified plastic surgeon with many accomplished years of experience, who also graduated valedictorian from the Mount Sinai School of Medicine (Cabrini) program in Manhattan.
+Dr. Ridha is a double board-certified plastic surgeon in Saratoga Springs, NY with many accomplished years of experience, who also graduated valedictorian from the Mount Sinai School of Medicine (Cabrini) program in Manhattan.
 He has the knowledge, practical experience, and reliable bedside manner to guide you through your decision-making process to a satisfied outcome.

 Call and make an appointment

 Our dedicated, friendly staff can arrange for a consultation around the busiest schedules.
 This first visit is very important.
 You should come to your appointment focused on the matter at hand with a list of your expectations and concerns, as well as unguarded openness and honesty.
 Being up-front with Dr. Ridha is the key to a successful and safe procedure.
 With your active involvement, he can help you through every step of the process in confidence.
 Your first visit may include:

 - A candid talk about why you are considering nose surgery and what you hope to achieve

 - An evaluation of your general health and examination of your nose, which may include photographs and taking measurements